September 25, 2024

 TVA Highlights Economic Boost from Origis Clean Energy Project

-According to TVA, the region’s population is growing three times faster than the national average, and its GDP increased by 3% in 2023, compared to the national rate of 2.5%.
-This project is expected to support job creation and retention in the area.
+According to TVA, the region’s population is growing three times faster than the national average, and its GDP increased by 3% in 2023, compared to the national average of 2.5%.
+The Origis clean energy project is also expected to support local job creation and retention.
+The project is estimated to generate $182 million in immediate economic gains from construction and hiring, plus an additional $7.2 million in long-term regional economic benefits over the facility’s lifespan.

 “This partnership connects us to those we serve and is good news for multiple stakeholders.
 Industrial customers benefit by meeting their decarbonization goals.
 Residential customers benefit from clean energy that contributes to reliable, affordable, predictable rates.
 Communities near these projects benefit through the economic activity of construction and job growth from industries these projects attract,” said Johan Vanhee, chief commercial and procurement officer for Origis Energy.